fschuch/wizard-template/README.md

 1. To run all the quality checks, you can use the command `hatch run qa`.

-1. To step up in the game, an extended test environment and the command `hatch run test:complete-suite` are available to verify the package on different Python versions and under different conditions thanks to the pytest plugins:
+1. To step up in the game, an extended test environment and the command `hatch run test:extended` are available to verify the package on different Python versions and under different conditions thanks to the pytest plugins:

    - `pytest-randomly` that randomizes the test order;
    - `pytest-rerunfailures` that re-runs tests to eliminate intermittent failures;
-   - `pytest-xdist` that parallelizes the test suite and reduce runtime;
+   - `pytest-xdist` that parallelizes the test suite and reduce runtime, to help the previous points that increase the workload;
    - The file [hatch.toml](hatch.toml) includes configuration for them.

 #### Continuous Integration

-- The workflow [test-package.yaml](.github/workflows/test-package.yaml) performs the verifications on every push and pull request.
+- The workflow [ci.yaml](.github/workflows/ci.yaml) performs the verifications on every push and pull request.
 - The workflow [update-pre-commits.yaml](.github/workflows/update-pre-commits.yaml) is scheduled to run weekly to ensure the pre-commit hooks are up-to-date.
 - Dependabot is enabled to keep the dependencies up-to-date ([dependabot.yml](.github/dependabot.yml)).